aomlomics/mitohelper/README.md

 While running, the script will also print out your query, and the number of hits for each matching taxonomic level to the screen.

 ### !
 Output log differences between python and shell versions
-<br>In the python version, duplicated query/queries, if present, will be marked as "Duplicate query:"
+- In the python version, duplicated query/queries, if present, will be marked as "Duplicate query:"
-<br>In the shell version, duplicated query/queries will be counted as usual and not be marked as "Duplicate query".
+- In the shell version, duplicated query/queries will be counted as usual and not be marked as "Duplicate query".
 However, the output file will still be deduplicated.

 <br>Python screen output:
 ```